 In February 1797, the merchant vessel Sydney Cove was on a speculative trading voyage from Bengal, India, to Port Jackson, New South Wales.
 Near the end of its trip, the ship floundered off Preservation Island, Bass Strait, in the aftermath of a hurricane.

 Stranded off the north-east coast of Van Diemen's Land, the crew's only hope was to send some of their number in the ship's longboat to Port Jackson to raise the alarm.
 The longboat was wrecked off the Victorian coast.
 Its 17 crew then began a further ordeal of a 400-mile trek to the distant colony.
-Only three crew survived.
+Only three crew members survived.
 This journey represents the first overland expedition of any magnitude by Europeans.